Signals and Systems at Uppsala University, Sweden

 Abstract:

-Ultrasonic nondestructive evaluation of coarse materials, such as stainless steel, is often complicated by the backscattering from the material microstructure.
+Ultrasonic nodestructive evaluation of coarse materials, such as stainless steel, is often complicated by the backscattering from the material microstructure.
 This material noise can, however, be substantially reduced by making use of either spatial diversity or frequency diversity methods.

 The thesis concerns signal processing techniques for implementing the latter approach using a single received ultrasonic response signal.
 The investigated class of Synthetic Frequency Diversity Algorithms process the signal in the time-frequency domain, using a filter bank followed by a statistical processor.
 The Split Spectrum Processing (SSP) technique, belonging to this category of algorithms, is elaborated and novel filter banks and statistical processors are developed and compared to the original SSP implementation.